huo1m1w1/housing_data/README.md

 # housing_data

-Using Python and selenium scrape data from https://www.zoopla.co.uk/.
+Using Python and selenium scrape housing data from https://www.zoopla.co.uk/.